jaydickson02/desertmirage/index.md

 * Any discrimination experienced (i.e. fantasy racism) +1 knife
 * Every favoured item/heirloom +1 knife
 * Every secret your character is keeping +1 knife

-### Homebrew Rules
-So, these are not yet entirely worked out, but I'd like to give an idea for what you might expect.

-#### Environmental
-The desert is deadly to the uninitiated.
-Maintaining hydration, temperature and keeping stocked on rations is of paramount importance.
-Additionally, its easy to stand out among the unbroken yellow of the dunes.

-Likely, there will be a system of balanced punishment for failing to properly manage these things.
-Have a think about what your character might know regarding desert survival.

-#### Combat
-* *Flanking* - The same as we normally do it.
-* *Loonytunes Falling* - If made to fall and its not your turn you start falling at the end of your next turn.
-If you have a means of flight you must pass a relevant check to start flying.
-Even if normally you would not need too.
-* Others I've definitely missed.

-#### General
-* *Inspiration* - For particularly juicy role play and creativity with ideas.